JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This executes to print the 10 newest files
+This script executes to print unique words once